tomoe-mami/weechat-scripts/pastebuf/README.md

 ### Known Issues

-Syntax language detection currently only works for gist and it requires lua-cjson module.
+Syntax language detection currently only works for gist and paste services using Sticky Notes (fpaste, pastebin.osuosl.org).
+It requires lua-cjson module.

 ### Nice to have